-- 1) Identify key focus points with pink highlighting (green highlighting to be used for meeting objective, as in other subjects) - 2) Brief annotations linked to the highlighting
+- 1) Identify key focus points with pink highlighting (green highlighting to be used for meeting objective, as in other subjects); - 2) Brief annotations linked to the highlighting.

 Comments, though brief, should focus on the mathematical thinking and draw attention to errors with corrective guidance.
-Many annotations will be from key points, so can be abbreviated, and we can develop a system to which children can respond as they progress through key stages.